Lex-DRL/ComfyUI-StringConstructor/README.md

 - [Eugene's Nodes](https://github.com/JEONG-JIWOO/ComfyUI_Eugene_Nodes)
 - [WAS Node Suite](https://github.com/ltdrdata/was-node-suite-comfyui).
 Note: this is a mega-pack, over-bloated to my taste.
 It has nodes to work with dictionaries, but also **A TON** of other unrelated stuff... and it's known to have dependencies conflicting with other custom nodes.

-## Supporting nodes for Preview
+## Helper nodes for Preview

-To debug the dictionary you build, there's a `Preview Format-Dict` node.
+To debug the dictionary you build, there's a `Preview Dict` node.

 You might also look into the built-in `Preview Any` node.